A Lieb-Thirring inequality for extended anyons: Introduction

 The rest of the paper is dedicated to the proof of Theorem \ref{LT_ex_an}.
 We follow the route opened in \cite{LunSol-13a,LunSol-13b,LunSol-14} where, roughly speaking, the authors divide the plane into squares $Q$, of various sizes $\left \b Q\right \b=L^{2}$, on which they prove a local Lieb-Thirring inequality before recombining.
 To do so, one needs \begin{enumerate} \item \textbf{A local exclusion principle} stating that, on a given square, the presence of two anyons\footnote{Of course, the property ``a square contains a certain number of particles'' is a probabilistic statement.} is sufficient to get a lower bound on the kinetic energy proportional to $L^{-2}$.
 For usual fermions this just means that the kinetic energy can have only one zero mode per box (namely, the constant function), so that only one particle per box can have zero kinetic energy. \item \textbf{A local uncertainty principle} derived from Poincar\'e-Sobolev inequalities.
 This does not use the statistics and is equally valid for bosons.
 Combining with the local exclusion yields a local Lieb-Thirring inequality on squares with more than two particles. \item \textbf{A smart splitting algorithm} ensuring that the total energy of the squares with more than two particles is sufficient to compensate for squares on which we do not have enough particles to obtain the inequality. \end{enumerate}

 In the sequel we essentially keep the same framework with the main following steps: \begin{enumerate} \item \textbf{A local exclusion principle for extended anyons} stating that if a box contains more than a fixed number $\underline{N}$ of particles, its energy must be positive, proportional to $L^{-2}$.
-The proof technique we use rather depends on the ratio $\gamma =R/L$. \item \textbf{A local uncertainty principle} derived from the diamagnetic and Sobolev inequalities and quite similar to the previously mentioned one. \item \textbf{The Besicovitch covering theorem} allowing us to cover the plane with sets each containing sufficiently many particles to apply the local exclusion principle, while intersecting one another only a finite number of times. \end{enumerate} The third idea was introduced in the recent~\cite{Nam-22}, and allows to think purely locally, without having to look for compensations\footnote{We definitely could have used the splitting algorithms of~\cite{LunSol-13a,LunNamPor-16} in our proof instead of the Besicovitch theorem.} between different spatial regions as in~\cite{LunSol-13a,LunSol-13b,LunSol-14}.
+The proof technique we use rather depends on the ratio $\gamma =R/L$. \item \textbf{A local uncertainty principle} derived from the diamagnetic and Sobolev inequalities and quite similar to the previously mentioned one. \item \textbf{The Besicovitch covering theorem} allowing us to cover the plane with sets each containing sufficiently many particles to apply the local exclusion principle, while intersecting one another only a finite number of times. \end{enumerate} The third idea was introduced in the recent article~\cite{Nam-22}, and allows to think purely locally, without having to look for compensations\footnote{We could have used the splitting algorithms of~\cite{LunSol-13a,LunNamPor-16} in our proof instead of the Besicovitch theorem.} between different spatial regions as in~\cite{LunSol-13a,LunSol-13b,LunSol-14}.
 Hence our main task is to provide the local exclusion principle.

-If $\gamma = R /L \ll 1$ (large boxes), the fact that the anyons are extended intuitively does not play a very big role, and one should be able to adapt arguments from~\cite{LunSei-18,LarLun-16} to obtain the exclusion.
+If $\gamma = R /L \ll 1$ (large boxes), the fact that the anyons are extended with $R>0$ intuitively does not play a very big role, and we can adapt arguments from~\cite{LunSei-18,LarLun-16} to obtain the exclusion principle.
 The difference is that in~\cite{LunSei-18} the influence of particles outside of the box can be gauged away freely because the attached magnetic flux is purely local.
 We prove that for $\gamma \ll 1$ this influence can be gauged away at a small, controlable cost.